When developing APIs, please follow these guidelines.

 /n2n/**These APIs must be available to other nodes from the network.
 This means they must be protected with the required client certificate as specified by RFC011.
 The creation of an access token is one example of such an API.

 /public/**These APIs must be publicly available on a valid domain.
-No security must be set.
+No security must be configured other than a server certificate.
 These APIs are used by mobile devices.